7 Wonders of India - Architectural Beauty You Must Visit in 2024

 What is the significance of the Gomateshwara Statue?

-The Gomateshwara Statue signifies the Jain practice of Digambar, along with concepts of peace, non-violence, and simple living.
+The Gomateshwara Statue signifies the Jain practice of Digambar, along with the virtues of peace, non-violence, and simplicity.

 How was Nalanda University destroyed?

-Nalanda University had faced multiple attacks from neighbouring dynasties and the invader Bakhtiyar Khilj at the end of the 12th Century.
+Nalanda University faced multiple attacks from neighboring dynasties at the end of the 12th Century.

 The Konark Sun Temple is considered one of the seven wonders of India.
 However, it is not listed among the seven wonders of the world.

 Yes, The Taj Mahal makes the list of the seven wonders of the world.
-It’s also considered one of the seven wonders of India.
+It is also considered one of the seven wonders of India.

 The term “Seven Wonders of India” is used to highlight seven of the most impressive and historically significant sites in India.
 These sites are chosen for their cultural, historical, or architectural significance, and they reflect the rich heritage of the country.